pottendo/pottendo-Pi1541/README.md

 # to mount an image which resides in SD:/1541/demos/deus
 curl http://a.b.c.d/manage-imgs.html?%5BMOUNT%5D\&demos/deus/my-diskimage.d64 >/dev/null
 ```
-_Note_: not all error cases of e.g. wrongly supplied paths could be handled, so curl may report success without the desired effect
+_Note_: not all error cases of e.g. wrongly supplied paths could be handled, so curl may report success without the desired effect.
+Scripting in general (e.g. with other commands [DEL], etc.), may work but you can mess up your SDCard easily.

 ![](docs/upload-manage.png)
 <br />